 The original funders included: Scottish Government, Oxfam and UNISON the public services trade union.
-Our work in Govanhill is now funded by Scottish Government’s Equality funding and we provide some services funded by Glasgow City Council in north east of city.
+Our work in Govanhill is now funded by the Oak Foundation, the Robertson Trust and GLC and we provide some services funded by Glasgow City Council in north east of city.

 Govanhill is on the Southside of Glasgow and when we opened the law centre it was a bid to tackle private sector slum landlords and agency gangmasters.
 GhLC’s aim is still to “root out discrimination and exploitation” and improve the wellbeing of local people.

 We provide the full range of legal services.
 However the high percentage of private landlords in the area creates a different working environment to that of our Govan office.
 We employ a part time caseworker with vital community language skills, and she has built up a position of trust within the community.
 Govanhill Law Centre also continues to deal with a large number of emergency illegal evictions, which is intensive and time-consuming work.

 When we launched Govanhill had some of the most severe housing problems in the UK, with an estimated 750 slum flats.
 We have been working hard with partner agencies to improve the lives of people in Govanhill.
 And we have been part of a long campaign which has made significant progress, we still have a lot of work in the area, there are still significant problems but there are many improvements too.

 The local population is the most ethnically mixed in Scotland.
 It has the biggest concentration of Roma families in Scotland.
 Up to 3,000 people from Roma families, mostly Slovakians, live in the area.
 75% of our clients are BME with English as a second language or requiring an interpreter.

 We have an excellent relationship with the police.
 The police now support us in handling illegal evictions and criminal landlords.
 With our support, clients have given statements to the police and several landlords are now being prosecuted.